-- report on the status of the Comprehensive Plan for the Enhancement of the RM&ICS in 2019 and on approval of the Plan for 2020–2022;
+- report on the status of the Comprehensive Plan for the Enhancement of the Risk Management and Internal Control System in 2018 and on approval of the Plan for 2019–2021;

 To ensure the impartiality and independence of the internal audit, the Committee reviewed:

-- reports on the internal audit performance in 2019 and first six months of 2020, and information on the independence and objectivity of the internal audit;
+- reports on the internal audit performance in 2018 and first six months of 2019;

-- the assessment and results of the quarterly monitoring of potential conflicts of interest related to the Head of Internal Audit serving on the Management Board in Q1–Q3 2020.
+- information on assessment and monitoring of potential conflicts of interest in case of the Head of Internal Audit serving on the Management Board (on a quarterly basis).

 In the area of corporate governance, the Committee: